Opsio - Cloud and AI Solutions

 What are the three pillars of FinOps?

-The FinOps Foundation defines three iterative phases—Inform, Optimize, and Operate.
-Inform builds visibility through tagging, allocation, and reporting.
-Optimize acts on that data via rightsizing, commitment purchases, and waste elimination.
-Operate embeds governance, policies, and automation so savings persist.
-These phases run in a continuous loop, not a one-time sequence.
+Inform, Optimize, and Operate.
+Inform builds visibility via tagging and reporting; Optimize acts on it through rightsizing and commitments; Operate embeds governance and automation so savings persist.
+The phases run as a continuous loop.

 What tools do I need to start with FinOps?